AlfredoJSpera/react-vite-ts-template/README.md

 -   [TypeScript](https://www.typescriptlang.org/)
 -   [SWC](https://swc.rs/) (via `@vitejs/plugin-react-swc`)

+## How to use the Theme Manager Hook

+See the file `src/components/ThemeSwitcher.tsx` to see an example of usage.
+The `useTheme` hook should be called only once in the app, preferably in a component to switch theme.

+You can:

+-   Switch to another theme
+-   Save/Edit/Delete custom themes (**optional**)

-## How does the theme manager works
+## How the Flash of Unstyled Content fix works

 ```mermaid
 flowchart TD